mdn/content/files/en-us/web/css/@view-transition/index.md

 ### Transitioning page view

+The following code snippets show key concepts used in a page transition demo.
-In this external example, there is cross-document view-transitions; a half second transition that occurs when navigating between the site's two pages.
+The demo uses cross-document view-transitions; a half second transition that occurs when navigating between two pages of a site.
+For the full demo, see the [View transitions multi-page app demo](https://mdn.github.io/dom-examples/view-transitions/mpa/).

 The `@view-transition` at-rule is specified in the CSS for both your current and destination documents of a navigation to opt them both in to the view transition: